Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Neutrino mass from non-Hermitian extension of neutral fermionic Lagrangian

 In eq.(\ref{eq:m1m2m3}) the first term is equal for all three mass eigenvalues, -$\frac{1}{3}{\rm tr}m_{+}^T M_R^{-1} m_{-} $.
 The mass eigenvalues arising from the non-Hermitian theory can account for both degenerate and hierarchical spectrum by adjusting the parameters in $h$ and $\eta$.
 The masses are degenerate, $m_1= m_2 = m_3$ for

 $f$ can not be zero, else masses will be undetermined.
-In order to comply with neutrino oscillation data the tiny mass squared difference can be calculated in the leading order to be ,
+In order to comply with neutrino oscillation data the tiny mass squared difference can be calculated in the leading order to be,

 The neutrino oscillation data can be used to constrain the parameters of $h$ and $\eta$.
-For example using the order of magnitude of atmospheric neutrino mass squared difference $\sim \mathcal{O}(10^{-3})~ {\rm eV}^2$ and using $\upsilon \simeq 246~$GeV we get,
+For example using the order of magnitude of atmospheric neutrino mass squared difference $\sim \mathcal{O}(10^{-3})~ {\rm eV}^2$ and using $\upsilon \simeq 246~$ GeV we get,

 This indicates that the parameters of $h$ and $\eta$ must accommodate mutual cancellation among themselves in order to be consistent with above condition.
+So we explore the parameter space available for the parameters of $h$ and $\eta$ taking both of them to be order unity.
 It is interesting to note that the parameters are independent of the choice of the scale of $M_R$ as identified by \cite{Alexandre:2015kra}.
-This opens up a new possibility for low energy seesaw scales.
-Also, it may have interesting implications in lepton flavor violation scenario in the context of Type-I seesaw.
+This opens up a new possibility for realization of seesaw mechanism at low energy scale.
+But for three generation of leptons the number of complex parameters are way larger than the number of constraints.
+So it will be useful to impose some symmetry to explore the parameter space.
+In the next section we undertake the phenomenological study using four zero texture of leptonic Yukawa couplings.